Bond percolation does not simulate site percolation: Simulating 3-hyperedge: human proof

 \begin{definition} For two configurations $C_1, C_2 \in \Omega = 2^{[E]}$ and a set $S \subseteq E$ we denote by $C_1 \ra_S C_2$ the configuration which coincides with $C_1$ on $S$ and $C_2$ on its complement $\overline S$. \end{definition}

 \begin{lemma} Consider two independent Bernoulli bond percolations $C_1$ and $C_2$ having the same distribution $\mu$ on the same graph $G$.
 Let a decision tree $T$ select each edge and reveal it in both $C_1$ and $C_2$.
 Furthermore, allow on each step, before revealing, to decide if this edge will go to the set $S$ (thus dependent on $C_1$ and $C_2$) or to its complement $\overline S$.
-Then $C_1 \ra_S C_2$ is independent of $C_2 \ra_S C_1 = C_1 \ra_{\bar S} C_2$ and both of them are distributed as $\mu$. \end{lemma}
+Then $C_1 \ra_S C_2$ is independent of $C_1 \ra_{\bar S} C_2$ and both of them are distributed as $\mu$. \end{lemma}

-\begin{example} If the graph is a path of length $2$ from $a$ to $b$, then the tree $T$ on Figure~\ref{fig:tree} builds a set $S$ of all edges with one end in the component of $a$ in $C_1$.
+\begin{example} If the graph is a path of length $2$ from $a$ to $b$, then the tree $T$ in Figure~\ref{fig:tree} builds a set $S$ of all edges with one end in the component of $a$ in $C_1$.

 \end{example}